chrplr/jury_clock/README.md

 # jury_clock
-A clock to estimate to time to finish evaluating a series of projects.
+A timekeeper to estimate the duration and end-time when evaluating a series of projects.

 Supposing than you plan to assess 5 projects and that you expect to spend 12 minutes per projet:

-    python jury_clock.py --nprojects 5 --interval 12
+    python jury_clock.py --nprojects 20 --interval 15

 Example of a screenshot: